mek413/mongo-headlines/README.md

 Describe changes you would make going forward.
 These can be changes you’d make for better scalability; additional features you’d add; improvements you’d make to the codebase; etc.

-## DELETE THIS SECTION
-After compiling this information for each project, use it to rehearse your answer to the question:
-_“Tell me about a technical project you’ve worked on”_.
-You should be able to cover the first three points in less than **45 seconds**, and summarize the last three in **approximately a minute**.
-You should, however, be able to further elaborate on improvements; challenges; and individual responsibilities if prompted.